Mui Kee Congee: Iconic Hong Kong Hawker Comes to Town!

 I have been blogging for twelve years now and I thought I had seen it all.
 In the early days, a lot of hawkers were highly suspicious whenever I try to interview them, but as blogging and social media marketing got more popular, many hawkers have become media savvy and it has been easier to […]

+The restaurant has relocated.
+The address has been updated.
 Growing up as a Teochew boy meant hot piping porridge on weekends when mom would fry up simple, salty dishes such as lup cheong (chinese sausage) omelette and heat up some canned favorites like luncheon meat, fried dace and stewed peanuts.
-When she had a bit more time to visit the market, she would buy […]
+When she had a bit […]

 This place is closed!
 “This reminds me of a story, looooong before your time, in the Southern province of China……” I am sure that many of us are familiar with this line from “Under One Roof” which was made famous by Moses Lim’s character, Tan Ah Teck waaaaaaay back in the 90’s!
 Somehow, I still […]

 Oasis Bay Taiwan Porridge: Piping Hot Midnight Porridge!

 The last time I visited Oasis, they were still at their old location in Kallang.
 They had to shift out of their iconic location in order to make way for our Stadium.
 But they are very fortunate to be able to relocate to their present premises at Toa Payoh garden where they still have a […]

 Gen Shu Mei Shi She Jia: Ultimate Abalone and Scallop Congee!